bekaku/vue-quasar-example-app/README.md

 # or
 npm install
 ```
-Config your Project at `my-app`/quasar.config.js
+Config your Project at `my-app`/quasar.config.js\

+API endpoint

 ```js
   env: {